kellyjonbrazil/jc/README.md

 ## Use In Other Shells
 `jc` can be used in most any shell.
-Some modern shells have JSON deserialization capabilities built-in which makes using `jc` even more convenient.
+Some modern shells have JSON deserialization and filtering capabilities built-in which makes using `jc` even more convenient.

 For example, the following is possible in [NGS](https://ngs-lang.org/) (Next Generation Shell):